This Edible Cookie Dough made with no eggs and heat-treated flour is safe and perfect for anytime the cookie dough craving hits!

 To make the Cookie Dough:

-- You may serve the cookie dough as is right away or refrigerate for at least 1 hour to harden before rolling into balls to serve.
+- You may serve the cookie dough as is right away, scoop it out with a small cookie scoop, or refrigerate it for at least 1 hour to harden before rolling it into balls to serve.
 This cookie dough is great on its own but I love to serve it with vanilla ice cream, whipped cream, and chocolate sauce for a cookie dough sundae.
 Enjoy!

 Taryn